Animal Pet Doctor.com and the FoxNest Veterinary Hospital ...Compassionate Pet Care Since 1984

 Part Two: About the disease in humans ... especially pregnant women.

 Most cats and dogs show no clinical signs when infected with Toxoplasma.
-Or when first exposed to the disease, they may feel lousy and feverish for a day or two, but successfully fight off the disease as well as gain immunity to future disease.
+Or when first exposed to the disease, they may feel lousy and feverish for a day or two, but not only do they successfully fight off the disease but they also gain immunity to future infestation and disease.

 On This Page: